 Achieving equity in health care often means eliminating or reducing the barriers to social and economic resources that affect an individual’s health.

-Some specific ways to achieve this might include:
+Some specific ways to achieve this might include the following:

-• Championing policies that reduce harms perpetuated by structural racism, sexism, and classism and other forms of oppression that, in turn, hinder health outcomes
+- Championing policies that reduce harms perpetuated by structural racism, sexism, and classism, as well as other forms of oppression that, in turn, hinder health outcomes

 The Social Determinants of Health

-How equity of access is measured in health care often relates to the social determinants of health.
-Healthcare professionals can use the social determinants of health to take into consideration the external factors that affect any given individual’s health.
+How equity of access is measured in health care often relates to social determinants of health (SDOH).
+Healthcare professionals can use SDOH to consider the external factors that affect any given individual’s health.

-Why is equity important in health care?
-Because so many people experience adverse conditions outside of their control that lead to poorer health outcomes.
-Tracing SDOH and understanding how specific adverse SDOH lead to health disparities gives healthcare professionals insights into how to improve equity in health care.
+Tracing SDOH and understanding how specific adverse SDOH lead to health disparities gives healthcare professionals insights into how to improve healthcare equity.

 Case Study: Racism, Sexism, and Chronic Stress